peterwiebe/riacarmin/_posts/2016-05-25-design-for-programmers.md

 Web grid tries to be just as good as typographic but is limited by the web browser capabilities.
 It is inspired by print but is much less sophisticated.

 The choice of a grid will highly depend on the type of a project you are working on.
 For most projects you will need a grid system that has a **bounding container** for the columns.
-That means that the total width is a fixed numer, like 960px or 68em.
-Using a bounding container ensures that your text is still readible on large screens.
-Anything from **45 to 75 characters per line is ideal for readablility**.
+That means that the total width is a fixed number, like 960px or 68em.
+Using a bounding container ensures that your text is still readable on large screens.
+Anything from **45 to 75 characters per line is ideal for readability**.

 You can easily drop in a CSS grid into your project.
 It's hard to think of an example where you would want to code a grid system from scratch.
 There is an abundance of grid frameworks out there (960, Bootstrap, Foundation).
 Any grid framework will provide you with a column system.
 The most common systems are 12, 16, or 24 columns in a container.
 My personal favorite is [Neat.io](http://neat.bourbon.io/), because it provides solid defaults, but is also easily customizable.